osuAkatsuki/Aika/README.md

 !<rc/recent> (@mention/akatsuki username) # shows your (or target's) most recent score on akatsuki

 # Akatsuki-only commands (only available in akatsuki's discord)
-!<linkosu> # allows you to link your akatsuki account to Discord !<faq> (name/id) # get FAQ topics
+!<link/linkosu> # allows you to link your akatsuki account to discord !<faq> (name/id) # get FAQ topics
 ```